Skip to main content

 When you have completed your selection, click Next.

-Now, you will have one more chance to review the alarms that will be migrated.
-If everything looks good, click Migrate and we will take care of the rest.
+Now, you'll have one more chance to review the alarms that will be migrated.
+If everything looks good, click Migrate, and we'll take care of the rest.

-💡 Tip: if you need to make changes to your selections, click Remove, then click on Select Alarms to return to step one where you can select the alarms anew.
+💡 Tip: if you need to make changes to your selections, click Remove, then click on Select Alarms on the left-hand side to choose the alarms again.

 Migrating Clients to Customers